Okay, I admit it. I’m human. Today I was a drama queen.

 Then comes my turn.
 I’m sent for an ECG (to the wrong floor and wrong area, but the staff we bump into kindly redirect our lost souls).
 The test only takes five minutes.

-THEN … drama!
-We shouldn’t, but we do – sneak a peek at the results before returning them to the pre-op clinic.
+THEN … we shouldn’t, but we do – sneak a peek at the results before returning them to the pre-op clinic.
 Oops.

 “Anterior infarction – abnormal ECG”